verboompj/arc_kubernetes/Azure_DC.md

 Next, I won't use the quickstart, as it assumes an AKS deployment insterad of a "any" kubernetes approach.
 Its in the same doc, under the "how-to guides": [Any kubernetes how-to using Azure Portal](https://learn.microsoft.com/en-us/azure/azure-arc/data/create-data-controller-direct-azure-portal)

-I ran the Direct connected, Azure Portal deployment wizzard.
-There are other options like the CLI or using Azure Data Studio.

 You can choose between direct and indirect see: https://learn.microsoft.com/en-us/azure/azure-arc/data/connectivity.
 My data controller will be installed in direct connectivity mode to an existing Azure Arc-enabled Kubernetes cluster.
-This connectivity mode will allow you to create and manage Arc-enabled data services, such as SQL Managed Instance enabled by Azure Arc and PostgreSQL enabled by Azure Arc directly from the Azure portal.
+Hence, I ran the Direct connected, Azure Portal deployment wizzard.
+There are other options like the CLI or using Azure Data Studio.

-kubectl get storageclass
+`kubectl get storageclass`